Running High Events, the organisers of the award-winning Bath Half Marathon, have confirmed that a grant from the Bath Half […]

 - No charge for ‘Featured Local Charity’ status

-- Free race day ‘general’ charity marquee
+- Free race day ‘general’ charity hall (or marquee)

 - Dedicated in-house charity staff – a personal support & enquiries team, on hand from application to race day

-As the largest single day fundraising event in the South West region, the Vitality Bath Half Marathon represents a valuable revenue stream for hundreds of charities and voluntary groups.
+As the largest single day fundraising event in the South West region, the Bath Half Marathon represents a valuable revenue stream for hundreds of charities and voluntary groups.
 Participation in the event also helps raise the public profile of charities, particularly local smaller charities and voluntary groups supporting less popular causes.

-Entries to the Vitality Bath Half Marathon are heavily oversubscribed every year.
+Entries to the Bath Half Marathon are heavily oversubscribed every year.
 One of our main priorities is to ensure maximum benefit from the places reserved for the Official Race Charities, selection of which is determined by our Charity Director Mel Taylor in accordance with our Charity Selection Criteria, with a particular emphasis on benefit to local charities within the Bath & North East Somerset area, which suffers the inconvenience of the event.